 Compare

-Both work.
-The real difference is what each one gives you back six months later.
+A paper notebook or a sourdough tracker app?
+Both work - the real difference is what each one gives you back six months later, and which one tells you when to feed.

 Comparison